traderepublic/Cilicon/README.md

 ### Start and connect via SSH

-Cilcion starts the VM, detects its DHCP lease address and connects with the provided credentials (`admin`:`admin` by default)
+Cilcion starts the VM, detects its DHCP lease address and connects via SSH using the provided credentials.

 ### Run provisioning commands

-The VM is provisioned via SSH commands.
 Cilicon comes with several provisioners out of the box:

 - Github Actions
 - GitLab Runner